 Kahlo was just one of many who came under fire: Magyar Idökhe listed other artists, galleries and institutions that fell too far to the left.

 Kahlo is best known for her vibrant dress sense, which reflected her indigenous Mexican heritage from her mother (her father was German) and her colourful, intimate self-portraits sometimes reveal her vulnerability.
+A tram accident caused her lifelong pain, despite the more than 30 operations, and emotional distress.
 My Beloved Doctor, a book published in 2007, revealed a secret kept hidden for 50 years.
 In her letters to her doctor, she writes of her distress over not being able to have Rivera’s children.
 Some of her paintings reflect her grieving.
 They include Henry Ford Hospital, which shows Kahlo on a hospital bed bleeding and a foetus floats from an umbilical cord above her.